getir-nodejs-bootcamp/week-3-assignment-yavuzakin/README.md

   npm start
 ```

 ## Environment Variables

-To run this project, you will need to add the following environment variable to your .env file
+To run this project, you will need to add the following environment variables to your .env file

-`JWT_SECRET_KEY`
+`JWT_SECRET_KEY`, `PORT`

   ## API Reference

-All requests need jwt except /jsonwebtoken.
-Make a get request to /jsonwebtoken to
+All requests need access token except **/api/v1/jwt**.
+Make a get request to **/api/v1/jwt** to
-get a valid jwt and then put it inside your request's header with token key.
+get a valid access token and then put it inside your request's header.
+The key of access token must be **token**.
+Access token expires in 3 days.

 ```
-{ key: token, value: Bearer ${jsonwebtoken} }
+{ token: Bearer ${accessToken} }
 ```
 #### Get json web token

 ```
-  GET /jsonwebtoken
+  GET /api/v1/jwt
 ```

 #### Get home page